 In addition to routine blood and urine tests, your veterinarian will check the levels ofCanine Pancreatic Lipase Immunoreactivity (cPLI) or Pancreatic Specific Lipase (PSL).
 While this test is unfortunately not 100% accurate, an elevation of cPLI or PSL in a dog with appropriate clinical signs is strongly suggestive of pancreatitis.

 For severe cases, especially those in which the blood tests show inflammation or damage of the liver and kidneys, your veterinarian may also suggest an abdominal ultrasound.
 An ultrasound is the best way to visualize the pancreas, which is often not visible on radiographs (x-rays), and it provides knowledge on the health of the rest of the abdominal organs.
 Even when ultrasound findings are negative and nonspecific, the procedure helps to rule out other disorders that can mimic pancreatitis.

 Appropriate supportive care is the mainstay of treatment for pancreatitis.
-Each pet’s body is unique, so treatment will be tailored specifically to each pet and be based upon the severity of the disease as well as any confounding disease factors.
-Some pets can be treated on an outpatient basis, while many will require hospitalization for one or multiple days.
+Each dog’s body is unique, so treatment will be tailored specifically to each dog and be based upon the severity of the disease as well as any confounding disease factors.
+Some dogs can be treated on an outpatient basis, while many will require hospitalization for one or multiple days.

 The majority of pancreatitis cases will be treated using the following methods: